Luke Travers: Early life and career

-Travers made his senior debut for the Rockingham Flames in the State Basketball League (SBL) in 2017.
+Travers grew up playing domestic basketball in Rockingham.
+He made his debut for the Rockingham Flames of the State Basketball League (SBL) during the 2017 SBL season.
 He saw action in five games and totaled five points.
-In 2018, he played five games during the regular season and then all five games during the finals, helping the Flames sweep the Geraldton Buccaneers 2–0 in the quarter-finals and averaging 14.7 points during the 2–1 semi-final series loss to the Perry Lakes Hawks.
-That year, he was named Male WABL Player of the Year.
-In 2019, he played 18 games for the Flames and averaged 11.7 points, 5.2 rebounds and 2.3 assists per game.
+In the 2018 SBL season, he played five games during the regular season and then all five games during the finals, helping the Flames sweep the Geraldton Buccaneers 2–0 in the quarter-finals and averaging 14.7 points during the 2–1 semi-final series loss to the Perry Lakes Hawks.
+In the 2019 SBL season, he played 18 games for the Flames and averaged 11.7 points, 5.2 rebounds and 2.3 assists per game.
 He was an integral player for the Flames in 2019, starting a number of games but often used as the sixth man off the bench.
 He was subsequently named the SBL Most Improved Player.

 In 2018, Travers helped break a 17-year drought for Western Australia, winning gold at the Under 18 National Championships.